Laurent Gbagbo has been acquitted by the International Criminal Court (ICC), almost eight years after his arrest for crimes against humanity.

-Laurent Gbagbo is a classically educated academic now widely regarded as just another African leader who was willing to destroy his country by refusing to accept defeat at the ballot box.
+Born in 1945, Mr Gbagbo is a classically educated academic and is now widely regarded as a leader who was willing to destroy his country by refusing to accept defeat at the ballot box.

 After 20 years in opposition, he came to power in 2000 when military leader Robert Guei's attempts to rig elections were defeated by street protests in the main city, Abidjan.

-In April 2011, Mr Gbagbo was himself forced from office - captured and placed under the control of supporters of his rival Alassane Ouattara, internationally regarded as the winner of the run-off elections in November 2011.
+In April 2011, Mr Gbagbo was himself forced from office - captured in a bunker at the presidential palace by UN and French-backed forces supporting his rival Alassane Ouattara, internationally regarded as the winner of elections five months earlier.

 Mr Gbagbo cut his political teeth in the trade union movement and he played heavily on his reputation as the main opposition figure to former President Felix Houphouet-Boigny's one-party state.

-Mr Gbagbo said the dispute over Ivory Coast's presidency was a fight for Ivorian (and indeed African) sovereignty and he accused the French and Americans of having it in for him.
+Mr Gbagbo said the dispute over Ivory Coast's presidency was a fight for Ivorian (and indeed African) sovereignty and he accused the French and Americans of siding against him.

-Ivory Coast, he said, is the nation blessed by God and neo-colonialists want to control it for its cocoa and oil fields.
+Ivory Coast, he said, was a nation blessed by God, and neo-colonialists wanted to control it for its cocoa and oil fields.

 - 1971: Jailed for "subversive teaching"